jasonjoh/rest_spec/readme.md

 ## Pre-requisites to run this tool

-Ruby interpreter.
+- Ruby interpreter.
 Version 2.1+

-On windows machine, update PATH environment variable to point to ruby.exe file so you can run the command from any directory.
+On Windows machines, update PATH environment variable to point to ruby.exe file so you can run the command from any directory.

 Type `ruby -v` command to ensure that it is installed and working correctly.

 ### Install activesupport gem

 This is required to parse XML file.
 Type `gem install activesupport` on command line.

-You should be set to go..

 ## Tool Setup

 1. **Fork** this repository to your own GitHub account.
 If you already have a copy, please discard and fork fresh to get latest updates.
 1. Change directory to `rest_spec/lib` folder.
-1. Open `edmx2json.rb` file.
-Update the XML location in the line: `f  = Net::HTTP.get(URI.parse('https://graph.microsoft.com/v1.0/$metadata'))`
-1. If you run into SSL issues, just download the XML file locally and store the XML file into `/data` folder under the name `metadata.xml` and comment the above line and uncomment the below line: `f = File.read('../data/metadata.xml', :encoding => 'UTF-8')`.
-This will ensure that file is read locally and you don't have to go over the network.
 1. Run `ruby edmx2json.rb` command to generate intermediary JSON files.
 This takes more than 1-min to 3-hours (depending on the size of XML file) to complete.

+    ```Shell
+    Usage: edmx2json [options]
+        -v, --version APIVERSION         Specify API version to process.
+Defaults to v1.0
+        -m, --metadata FILE              Specify a local file with custom metadata.
+        -h, --help                       Prints this help.
+    ```

 1. Run `ruby json2md.rb` command to generate Markdown files.
 It can take 1-15 minutes.

+    ```Shell
+    Usage: json2md [options]
+        -v, --version APIVERSION         Specify API version to process.
+Defaults to v1.0
+        -a, --author GITHUB-ALIAS        Specify GitHub alias of owner of new documentation.
+Defaults to empty string.
+        -p, --product PRODUCT            Specify ms.prod value for new documentation.
+Defaults to empty string.
+        -h, --help                       Prints this help.
+    ```
-1. Find your Markdown templates in the `rest_spec/markdowns` folder.
+1. Find your Markdown templates in the `rest_spec/markdown` folder.
-1. If you need to run the tool for different versions, save the markdowns/ folder content elsewhere.
+1. If you need to run the tool for different versions, save the 'markdown/' folder content elsewhere.
 1. Copy the API/resource files to MS Graph fork local copy folders to make your edits.

-Note:

-- Do not even attempt to run it against ~/beta (or your custom version based on ~/beta).
-It will take a while to run edmx2json.rb and will stack overflow when you run json2md.rb.
-- Instead, publish a custom version by add your workload to v1.0 and run the tool.

 ## Edit spec files